Maltese Catacomb Complexes

-Known today as the St. Paul and St. Agata catacombs, the burial grounds form an important part of Malta’s early Christian history.
+Known today as St. Paul’s and St. Agatha’s catacombs, the burial grounds form an important part of Malta’s early Christian history.
 The catacombs include tombs for more than 1,000 bodies in 2,200 square meters.

 The organizational and architectural complexity of the catacombs points to the ritual importance of burial grounds in early Christianity.
 The catacombs were planned in a centralized manner, providing private space for numerous family units, while leaving a lot of communal space for festivals and rituals.
 The entrance to the main complex of St. Paul’s leads to two large halls, adorned with pillars made to resemble Doric columns and painted plasters.
 The main hall is equipped with large circular tables and couches, carved out of rock.
 They were probably used during burial rituals and festivals of the dead.
 In some places the burial corridors were cut in three subterranean stories.